kilroy-code/rules/README.md

      });
    });
  }
- computationOnDbValue(self) {
+ get computationOnDbValue() {
-   return self.dbValue + self.a + self.b;
+   return this.dbValue + this.a + this.b;
  }
 ```
-This wil re-rerun the database fetch if _a_ changes, and it will recompute the final answer if _a_ or _b_ changes.
+This wil re-rerun the database fetch if _a_ changes, and it will recompute the _computationOnDbValue_ if _a_ or _b_ changes (automatically waiting on _dbValue_ to resolve if/as necessary).

 - Beware of side-effects.
 In general, functional/declarative and procedural code can be mixed with Rules, but if you do that, it is up to you to ensure that the side effects are correct.

-- A particular case of the general warning about side-effects, is that if you do some network or other activity asynchronously, beware of assignments the result before it has resolved.
+- A particular case of the general warning about side-effects, is that if you do some network or other activity asynchronously, beware of assignments to the result before it has resolved.
 For example, if you have a Rule that returns a `Promise` and then make an assignment to it before the `Promise` resolves, the final value of the Rule is not specified.

+## Implementation

+_(FIXME: give an overview of how it is implemented: rules and get/set, defineProperty or Proxy, and rule stack)_

+### Performance

+This kind of system is usually used in cases where it simply would not be possible to write the system without it, never mind run it.
+In such cases, we're generally happy if it runs within an order of magnitude of hand-crafted "normal" code.

+The overall performance is highly dependent on the particular application.
+For example, suppose that an application depends on maintaining a core set of Rules of modest scale -- say a few hundred or a thousand Rules.
+There might be 10,000 or more Rules that these depend on.
+If rendering the application ultimately only has to look only at the core set, and most are cached with only a few updating, then the 10k Rules behind it are not examined at all during a typical rendering frame.
+In such cases, the caching alone may make a Rule-based application more performant, even if examination of a value is relatively slow.

+As it happens, reading a cached value in the current implementation is well within an order of magnitude of an ordinary method call.
+On Chrome or Edge, it appears to currently be a factor of 2 or 3 slower.

+Computing a Rule appears to be about 20-30 times slower.

+A detailed profiling would, no doubt, take this down further.

 ## Related Work

 Depedency-directed backtracking has been used for decades in artifical intelligence and expert systems.

-The authors own experience with it began while working for several years at an expert systems company that did CAD systems for engineers.
+The present author's own experience with it began while working for several years at a Knowledge-Based Engineering tools company that produced CAD systems for engineers.
 (This company spawned an IPO, several spinnoffs, and acquisitions by Oracle, Autodesk, and Dassault.)
-See https://en.wikipedia.org/wiki/ICAD_(software)
+See [https://en.wikipedia.org/wiki/ICAD_(software)](https://en.wikipedia.org/wiki/ICAD_(software))

-Later, he led a team that created a version of Croquet that used it.
-See https://https://alum.mit.edu/www/stearns/croquet/C5-06-BrieUserExperience.pdf and https://alum.mit.edu/www/stearnscroquet/C5-06-BrieArchitecture.pdf
+Later, he led a team that created a version of Croquet that used this technique.
+See [https://alum.mit.edu/www/stearns/croquet/C5-06-BrieUserExperience.pdf](https://alum.mit.edu/www/stearns/croquet/C5-06-BrieUserExperience.pdf)) and [https://alum.mit.edu/www/stearns/croquet/C5-06-BrieArchitecture.pdf](https://alum.mit.edu/www/stearns/croquet/C5-06-BrieArchitecture.pdf).
+This Javascript package is an outgrowth of that work.

 ## API

-### ES6 Modules CommonJS Modules
+### ES6 Modules

 _(FIXME: exampes of setup for each, and define what is exported)_